sander76/clipstick/_sources/usage.md.txt

 ## General

 Crafting your cli is identical to composing a pydantic class.
-Toghether with some assumptions this is enough to create a fully working cli tool.
+Toghether with some assumptions this is enough to create a fully working cli tool:

 ## Positional arguments